docsforadobe/after-effects-plugin-guide/docs/aegps/aegp-suites.rst

 Just about everything in After Effects is a stream.
 Effect parameters, layers, masks, and shapes are all internally represented by streams.
 The AEGP API can access nearly every aspect of every stream.

 The After Effects timeline can contain numerous object types; each object supports a set of parameters called streams.
-All streams, regardless of which type of object to which they’re attached, are conceptually similar (and handled similarly by After Effects.
+All streams, regardless of which type of object to which they're attached, are conceptually similar (and handled similarly by After Effects.
 But the way you access each type of stream varies because of their containment.

 A stream, once acquired, represents a value which may change over time.
 Not all streams *can*

 vary over time, and a particular stream may not be time-variant at the time of access.

 There are two ways to access the value of a stream.
 If the stream has keyframes, you can use the `keyframe suite <#_bookmark646>`__.
-The values provided won’t reflect the influence of expressions.
+The values provided won't reflect the influence of expressions.
 Note: In any expression, the current keyframed value is always available as the variable value.

 You can also use `AEGP_GetNewStreamValue <#_bookmark632>`__, which samples the value of the stream at a particular time.
 For streams without expressions or keyframes, the time parameter is meaningless, and the function returns what essentially is the constant value of the stream.
 Use `AEGP_SetStreamValue <#_bookmark633>`__ (which doesn't take a time as a parameter) to set these streams.